Reading time: 9 min.

 Even if all safety standards are adhered to, an unskilled surgeon may lack the expertise required to ensure the follicles are transplanted properly.
 Transplanted hairs failing to take successfully is one of the common outcomes of inadequate training or an inexperienced surgeon.

-Poor transplant techniques can result in unnatural-looking transplants that make you feel more self-conscious than you did before your transplant.
-Poor hairline design and misdirected hair transplantation are often to blame when you end up with unnatural results.
+Poor transplant techniques can result in unnatural-looking transplants that make you feel more self-conscious than you did before your hair restoration surgery.
+Unnatural-looking hairline design and misdirected hair transplantation are often to blame when you end up with poor results.
+Learn more about how to get natural-looking hair transplant results

 Outdated hair transplant techniques

-All good hair transplant clinics use modern surgical techniques known as FUT and FUE.
+All good hair transplant clinics use modern surgical techniques known as FUT (Follicular Unit Transplant) and FUE (Follicular Unit Extraction).
 Performed safely and successfully, these methods have excellent success rates and cause minimal scarring.
-But some clinics rely on outdated hair transplant techniques, which are usually less safe and less successful.
+However, some clinics rely on outdated hair transplant techniques, which are usually less safe and less successful.

 Why do problems occur in hair transplant surgery?